-The median value of Potassium is in Peanuts, virginia, raw which in 100g contains 690 mg of Potassium.
-The average amount of Potassium in 100g of peanuts, based on the list below is 633.27 mg of Potassium.
+The median value of Potassium is found in Peanuts, virginia, raw which in 100g contains 690 mg of Potassium.
+The average amount of Potassium contained in 100g of peanuts, based on the list below is 633.27 mg of Potassium.

 From the Potassium content in peanuts list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Potassium.
-Each peanuts item can be scaled by different amounts to adjust the amounts of Potassium so that it is not just, for example, the values in 100g of Peanuts, spanish, oil-roasted, without salt.
+Each peanuts item can be scaled by different amounts to adjust the amounts of Potassium so that it is not just, for example, the values in 100g of Peanuts, spanish, oil-roasted, with salt.
 The item can be scaled by quantites in g, oz or typical serving sizes.

 We have also sorted our complete nutrition and vitamin database of over 7000 foods, based on the amount of Potassium.
 Again you can find a full nutrition breakdown for all foods containing potassium which can be scaled for different servings and quantities, from the complete list of potassium rich foods.

 Related Calories and Nutrition Facts in peanutscalories in peanuts, peanuts nutrition facts, vitamin a in peanuts, vitamin c in peanuts, vitamin d in peanuts, magnesium in peanuts, iron in peanuts, fiber in peanuts, protein in peanuts, calcium in peanuts, sodium in peanuts, saturated fat in peanuts, fat in peanuts, carbs in peanuts, zinc in peanuts, cholesterol in peanuts, vitamin k in peanuts, sugar in peanuts, vitamin b12 in peanuts, vitamin b6 in peanuts, folic acid in peanuts, riboflavin in peanuts, phosphorus in peanuts, niacin in peanuts, thiamine in peanuts,